akshaybk1995/Ratings-Prediction-NLP/README.md

 Models were struggling to differentiate between raings (1,2) & (4,5) hence during model building the ratings (1 & 2) were merged & labelled as 1,
 rating of 2 was labelled as 2, & ratings (4,5) were merged & labelled as 3.

+Hence, Final predictions made by model are on a scale of 1 to 3.